kennypavan/Gonionemus-vertens-Venom-Analysis/README.md

 9. Perform BLASTx via Diamond against the NR database.

 	9a.
+Add TPM expression values to results file using MergeBlastTPM python script.
+	9b.
 Annotate the results

 10. Perform BLASTx via Diamond against the Uniprot Toxin and Venom Database.

 	10a.
+Add TPM expression values to results file using MergeBlastTPM python script.
+	10b.
 Annotate the results

 11. Filter based on expression values